I’ve partnered with iHerb to share some of my favorite DIY sunburn remedies using all natural ingredients! Thank you for supporting my sponsors!

 Lavender is known for its quick pain relieving and healing properties, especially for all types of burns.
 I recommend NOW Foods Lavender Essential Oil.

-To make the Oatmeal and Vinegar Bath Soak, simple mix the following:
+To make the Oatmeal and Vinegar Bath Soak, simply mix the following:

 Run a tepid/cool bath and add the mixture to the water.
 Be sure to submerge as much of the sunburn as possible for a good 20 minutes.
 Follow the bath soak with one of the above remedies as needed.